Doctor of Psychology (Psy.D.) in Clinical Psychology

 Integration of Faith/Spirituality and Practice: Interdisciplinary Integration

 Azusa Pacific University has a strong Christian heritage and commitment to integrating evangelical Christian thought into university programs.
 The Psy.D. expresses this heritage and commitment through an emphasis on the integration of psychology with ethics, theology, and spiritual formation.
 Students are encouraged to explore the role and importance of moral and spiritual identity formation in the process of psychotherapy.
 The Psy.D. program also has a strong commitment to open enrollment.
 As such, individuals from any religious or nonreligious tradition may be admitted to the Psy.D. program.
 However, it is important for prospective students to recognize that coursework and training are structured using Christian values and principles.
-Students are asked to learn and thoughtfully interact with the content of courses that house the emphasis, as well as to reflect on their own beliefs and values as they relate to preparation for professional practice.
+Students are asked to learn and thoughtfully interact with the content of courses, as well as to reflect on their own beliefs and values as they relate to preparation for professional practice.
 In addition to providing students with an interdisciplinary framework from which to understand psychological theory and practice, the emphasis also facilitates and enhances the development of competency with respect to addressing religious and spiritual diversity in clinical practice.

 APU graduate admission and program acceptance requirements must be met before an application is complete (see the Graduate Admission to the University section of this catalog).
 Learn more about program-specific application requirements.